gairik/terraform-eks/README.md

+# EKS kubernetes clutser with Node-Autoscaler
-# A typical DevOps take home task!
+- Typical DevOps take home task!
 - Create a stateful application
 - Deploy it in Kubernetes
 - Do you know IaC?
 Please use your fav IaC tool to automate.
 (Terraform - I mean just say it now!)